ibm-cloud-docs/dl/deleting_gateway.md

 {: #deleting-direct-link-cli}
 {: cli}

-You can delete an existing direct link with the CLI using the [`ibmcloud dl gateway-delete`](/docs/dl?topic=dl-dl-cli#delete-gateway) command.
+You can delete an existing direct link with the CLI by using the [`ibmcloud dl gateway-delete`](/docs/dl?topic=dl-dl-cli#delete-gateway) command.
 For example, this command shows how to delete a direct link without confirmation.

 ```sh
 ibmcloud dl gateway-delete e281b18b-0dba-49ee-9c64-aea588b7f1fd